shinsenter/php/src/webapps/laravel/README.md

 🔰 (PHP) Run Laravel on Docker easily with a single Docker container.

-These images are built on top of latest LTS versions of Ubuntu + PHP-FPM and actively maintained.
+Stay ahead of the curve with our actively maintained and updated images, built on the solid foundation of the latest LTS versions of Ubuntu and PHP-FPM for maximum stability and performance.

-You can also easily [add more PHP modules](#enabling-or-disabling-php-modules) or [customize your Docker image](#customize-docker-image).
+> With these Docker images, you can easily [add more PHP modules](#enabling-or-disabling-php-modules) or [customize your Docker image](#customize-docker-image) to fit your specific needs.

 > Laravel is a web application framework with expressive, elegant syntax.
 Laravel takes the pain out of development by easing common tasks used in many web projects.
 More information can be found at their [official website](https://laravel.com).

-> 💡 To ensure that the image size is always compact and suitable for many different existing projects, the source code of the framework is not included in the container.
-The download size is under 100MB.
+> 💡 Streamline your project workflow and save storage space with our compact and versatile Docker images, boasting a lightweight download size of under 100MB without sacrificing on functionality.

-> ⏬ When you start a container mounting an empty directory to the document root path (the default document root is set to `/var/www/html`), the container will automatically pull the latest source code of the framework.
+> ⏬ Docker container will automatically pull the latest source code of the framework upon startup, when you mount an empty directory to the document root path (which is set to `/var/www/html` by default).

 ## Usage